What If I Get Lost? – Kidpower Skills to Prepare Children to Get Help

 6. If you don’t know what else to do, ask a woman with children for help.

-7. If there is no woman with children, then look for a grownup who seems calm.
+7. If there is no woman with children, then look for either a woman or a man who seems calm and respectful.
 Ask for help but also be clear that you want to stay in the store or the place where you are.
 Ask other adults for help if the one you chose first is not listening.

 The Backup Plan